-The Bachelor of Science Degree may be earned in biology, chemistry, computer science, engineering, geology, mathematics and physics.
+The Bachelor of Science degree may be earned in biology, biochemistry and molecular biology, chemistry, computer science, engineering, geology, mathematics and physics.
 The Bachelor of Science degree requires a minimum of 36 credits in the major and a minimum of 60 credits in the natural sciences division.

-Nursing majors may elect either a Bachelor of Arts degree or the Bachelor of Science in Nursing (B.S.N.) degree.
+Nursing majors may earn the Bachelor of Science in Nursing (B.S.N.) degree.

-A student may formally declare a major anytime after the first semester of college work as long as the student is in good academic standing.
+Students may formally declare a major anytime after the first semester of college work as long as they are in good academic standing.
 Normally, the choice of a major program is made by the end of the sophomore year.
-Every student must declare and be assigned an academic advisor in the major area by the time senior status is obtained (90 semester credits).
+Students must declare and be assigned an academic advisor in the major area before senior status is obtained (90 semester credits).

 For all those courses counting and required for a particular major program an average grade point of 2.00 or better is required for graduation.
-(Certain governmentally supervised programs such as teacher certification and social work may require higher grade point averages.
+(Certain governmentally-supervised programs such as teacher certification and social work may require higher grade point averages.
 Students must be aware of such special criteria.)